biotaphy/analyses/_sphinx_config/analyses/ancestral_distribution.rst

 (i.e., a PNO or predicted niche occupancy profile), this approach reconstructs ancestral histograms of occupancy of climate space.

-This approach is different from those used previously, based on either sampling statistically from present day environmental space or summary statistics (mean, median, maximum, 95th percentile, etc.).
+This approach is different from those used previously, based either on (1) summary statistics (mean, median, maximum, 95th percentile, etc.), or (2) sampling statistically from present day environmental space.
 Instead of sampling environmental space, probabilities of climate occupancy per bin are explicitly reconstructed.
 Likewise, unlike summary statistic approaches, which result either in a point estimate (mean/median) or a minimum and maximum constraint on ancestral